In this article we will go over all of the settings you can manipulate to get the experience you desire.

 Contrast

 Contrast affects the color contrast in the images.
-This is the difference in the bright and dark areas of the image.
+This is the difference between the bright and dark areas of the image.
 If the contrast is high, the image looks lively; conversely, if the contrast is low, the image looks flat.

 (low on the left and high on the right)